This post contains affiliate links.

 And is arguably the best and most eco-friendly way to keep your toilet looking clean.

-No chemicals required!
+No chemicals are required!

 Moreover, toilet brushes are now made from eco-friendly materials like bamboo, coconut, and wood.